reconjohn/PtD/docs/energy_code.md

 * If townhouses, > 150 sf (IECC)
 * In general, > 250 sf (CEC)
 > Roof area > 600 sf (IECC)
+> Exclusive of setback as required by fire code

 ### Sub-area
 * Dimension > 5 ft